ansible-cfg/mis_vagrant/tests/behat/README.md

   bin/behat --profile="smoke" - run key tests (fast test)
   bin/behat --profile="no-slow" - don't run slow tests

+Note:  Some tests may require Phantomjs or Selenium to launch a browser like Firefox to test javascript functionality.
+The included behat-run.sh ensures that phantomjs is running.

+To manually start phantomjs:

+'phantomjs --webdriver=8643 &'
+or for vagrant
+'vagrant ssh -c "forever start  /usr/bin/phantomjs --webdriver=8643"'

 FEATURES AND SCENARIOS
 ----------------------
 Human-readable features and scenarios are available in the features/ directory.